violahcm-onefin/onefin-conn-ewallet-vnpay/README.md

-# conn-ewallet-vietinbank
+# conn-ewallet-vnpay
-Connect for ewallet service with VietinBank
+Connect for ewallet service with vnpay